Privacy Policy

 6.1 Data processing when using the contact form

-Use of the contact form
+Using the contact form

-You are also welcome to provide us with your first name and/or title (Mrs./Mr.) so that we can address you correctly in our reply.
+You are welcome to also provide us with your first name and/or title (Mrs/Mr) so that we can address you correctly in our reply.

 Data processing

-Storage period
+Storage duration

 6.2 Data processing for inquiries via email or telephone